morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 The process of changing existing program code to make it more readable or more efficient, without changing what it does, is called _refactoring_.

 This is much easier to read, and these functions are very useful, we expect to use them more.
-Since they are useful, we also want to put s description in them to let those who will be using them know what they do.
+Since they are useful, we also want to put a description in them to let those who will be using them know what they do.
 The comments describing what a function does go after the function name and before its parameters, and are written in double-quotes:

 ```clojure
 (ns clojurebridge-turtle.walk